ciampo/_nextjs-template/README.md

 ## Coming Soon

+- move configuration to a file? associate route with JSON data and page file
 - use contentful content (e.g. pages)
 - add contentful example models
 - alternative layouts (other than MainLayout)